Hedwig and the Angry Inch (musical): South Korea

 Premiering in 2005, "Hedwig" has been performed about 2,300 times, making it the country's longest-running steady-selling musical.
 Seomoon Tak, South Korea's famous rock singer, played Yitzhak with Cho Seung-woo as Hedwig.
 In the 2021 production, Hedwig is portrayed by Ren, Cho Seung-woo, Oh Man-seok, Lee Kyu-hyung and Ko Eun-sung.

 In 2017, it was produced in English, starring Korean-American musical actor Michael K.Lee.

 Thailand

 The show was put on by the Bangkok University Theatre Company in July, 2011.
 It was then put on again in Mongkol RCA Studio in June, 2014.
 In both productions, Hedwig was played by Chanudol Suksatit.

 Turkey

 The Turkish premiere was in 2016 in Istanbul featuring Yilmaz Sutcu as Hedwig and Ayse Gunyuz as Yitzhak, with direction by Baris Arman at Kazan Dairesi.

 United States

+In 1999, Broadway In Boston presented the first production of Hedwig outside of New York City, at The 57 Theatre at 200 Stuart Street, Boston.
+Directed by Peter Askin and starring Kevin Cahoon as Hedwig and Cory Waletzko as Yitzhak, the show's official opening date was September 28, 1999.
+The show was performed 8 times a week until its closing in early November 1999.

-The Signature Theatre in the Washington DC area produced the show in 2002.
+The Signature Theatre in the Washington, D.C., area produced the show in 2002.
+It was also produced again in 2025.

-In 2002 and 2003, Zany Hijinx produced the show in Boston, MA with Gene Dante as Hedwig and Lisa Boucher as Yitzhak.
+In 2002 and 2003, Zany Hijinx produced the show in Boston, Massachusetts, with Gene Dante as Hedwig and Lisa Boucher as Yitzhak.